Sambillingham/embark/2-business-description.md

 **Creative Director**

 Phil has extensive knowledge of web technologies and is proficient in user experience and interaction design.
 With previous professional experience in online marketing, web design and front-end development, Phil brings key creative insight to the team.

-**Sam Billingham** - *MD*

-Sam is Passionate about new technologies and they way we integrate them into everyday life, Sam ensures we keep every project as innovative and specialised as possible.
-Sam enjoys learning and researching about whats new in the digital sector and plays a large role in keeping Embark on the cutting edge.
-With

 ## 2.3.
 Services